opencog/atomspace/README.md

 * [Opencog on a Raspberry Pi](https://github.com/opencog/tinycog)
 * [Port of the MOSES machine learning to Atomese](https://github.com/opencog/as-moses)

 New Developers; Pre-requisite skills
 ====================================
+The AtomSpace is a relatively mature system, and thus fairly complex.
+Because other users depend on it, it is not very "hackable"; it needs to stay relatively stable.
+Despite this, it is simultaneously a research platform for discovering the proper way of adequately representing knowledge in a way that is useful for general intelligence.
+It turns out that knowledge representation is not easy.
+This project is a good place to explore it, if you're interested in that sort of thing.

+Most developers should think of the AtomSpace as being kind-of-like an operating system kernel, or the guts of a database: its complex, and you don't need to know how the innards work to use the system.
+These innards are best left to commited systems programmers and research scientists; there is no easy way for junior programmers to participate, at least, not without a lot of hard work and study.

+Experience in any of the following areas will make things easier for you; in fact, if you are good at any of these, please seriously consider joining the project.

+* Database internals; query optimization.
+* Logic programming; Prolog.
+* SAT-solving; Answer Set programming; Satisfiability Modulo Theories.
+* Programming Language design &amp; implementation.
+* Rule engines; reasoning; inference; parsing.
+* Theorem-proving systems; Type theory.
+* Compiler internals; code generation; code optimization; bytecode; VM's.
+* Operating systems; distributed database internals.

+Basically, Atomese is a mashup of ideas taken from all of the above fields.
+It's kind-of trying to do and be all of these, all at once, and to find the right balance between all of them.
+Again: the goal is knowledge representation for general intelligence.
+Building something that the AGI developers can use.

+If you don't have at least some fair grounding in one of the above, you'll be lost, and find it hard to contribute.
+If you do know something about any of these topics, then please dive into the open bug list.
+Fixing bugs is the #1 best way of learning the internals of a system.

 Building and Installing
 =======================